 - Poor Hygiene: Individuals stop caring for their physical appearance, including not showering or brushing their teeth.
 This shabbiness extends to wearing dirty clothes and having an overall unkempt appearance, reflecting the overwhelming focus on obtaining and using the drug.

 - Respiratory Depression: A dangerously reduced breathing rate is a critical sign of opioid overdose.
 Shallow breathing, which results in insufficient oxygen intake, is life-threatening and requires immediate medical attention.
+According to Marchette, R. C. N.’s 2023 study, ‘Heroin- and Fentanyl-Induced Respiratory Depression in a Rat Plethysmography Model: Potency, Tolerance, and Sex Differences.’, Heroin causes prolonged respiratory depression, lasting 45–60 minutes, characterized by decreased frequency, tidal volume, and minute ventilation, along with increased inspiratory time and apneic pause

-What Are the Behavioral Symptoms of Heroin Addiction?
+Behavioral Symptoms of Heroin Addiction

 - Isolation: Withdrawing from Friends and Family: Addicts distance themselves from loved ones, avoiding interactions and social gatherings.
-This withdrawal exacerbates feelings of loneliness and deepens the cycle of addiction.

-- Financial Problems: Borrowing or Stealing Money to Buy Heroin: Individuals resort to desperate measures, such as borrowing money, stealing, or selling personal items, to fund their drug habit.
+- Financial Problems: Individuals resort to desperate measures, such as borrowing money, stealing, or selling personal items, to fund their drug habit.
 This behavior leads to terrible financial distress and instability.
+Heroin users are 5.2 times more likely to have earned illegal income in the last 30 days compared to other drug users.
+According to Callahan, S.’s 2015 study, ‘Income Generation in Recovering Heroin Users: A Comparative Analysis of Legal and Illegal Earnings.’, This withdrawal exacerbates feelings of loneliness and deepens the cycle of addiction.

 - Legal Issues: The pursuit of heroin involves breaking the law, such as theft, drug dealing, or other criminal acts.
 These illegal activities expand the risk of arrest, legal consequences, and imprisonment.

-What Are the Psychological Symptoms of Heroin Addiction?
+Psychological Symptoms of Heroin Addiction

 - Euphoria: Intense feelings of happiness and pleasure immediately after using heroin create a powerful, short-lived high.
 This euphoria is the predominant reason for initial use and quickly leads to addiction.